jphilipstevens/predators-hellspawn-hunters-redux/README.md

 - **Power Fantasy** - Feels more like the Predator's iconic cloaking from the films, rather than just making enemies miss more often

 This creates a more engaging stealth experience that rewards tactical positioning and timing.

+### Enhanced Monster AI
+Integrated the Universal Enhanced AI system with adaptations for Predator-specific mechanics:

+- **Advanced Search Behavior** - Monsters remember your last known position and actively hunt you down, creating tense cat-and-mouse gameplay
+- **Intelligent Pathfinding** - Enemies use smart navigation to track you through complex level geometry
+- **Group Coordination** - Monsters communicate and coordinate their search efforts, flanking and converging on your position
+- **Persistent Hunting** - Demons don't immediately give up when you break line of sight; they'll search for 1-2 minutes before giving up
+- **Cloak Integration** - The Enhanced AI system has been modified to work seamlessly with the Predator cloak and decoy mechanics

 ## TODO - Planned Changes